 Ghana inaugurated and set up the NMRF as an inter-ministerial coordinating body under the Office of the Attorney General and Ministry of Justice to ensure implementation of Ghana’s obligations under international human rights treaties Ghana is a party to.

-In this regard, the NMRF follows-up, collates information from the relevant Ministries, Departments and Agencies, and reports on the status of implementation of Ghana’s obligations.
+In this regard, the NMRF followsup, collates information from the relevant Ministries, Departments and Agencies, and reports on the status of implementation of Ghana’s obligations.

 Inter-Institutional Consultations